scalastuff/scalaleafs/first-steps.md

 ---
 # First example

 The first example shows how to use **CSS Selectors** to bind a template to scala code.
-The template file should be placed on the classpath.

 FirstExample.html: